Updated information on Brexit and our support for our current EU, EEA and Swiss staff

 EU Settlement Scheme

-If you are an EU, EEA or Swiss citizen, or your family member is, then you will need to apply to the EU Settlement Scheme and if successful, you’ll be able to continue living and working in the UK after 30 June 2021, with the same access to study, benefits and public services that you enjoy now.
-You’ll be given either ‘settled’ or ‘pre-settled’ status.
+If successful, you will be able to continue living and working in the UK after 30 June 2021, with the same access to study, benefits and public services that you enjoy now.
+You will be given either ‘settled’ or ‘pre-settled’ status.

 If you want to bring close family members to the UK before 31 December 2020 (or before 31 December 2025 for spouses and civil partners of Swiss citizens), they’ll need to apply to the EU Settlement Scheme once they’re here.
 You may still be able to bring family members after 31 December 2020 but it will depend on a number of circumstances.
 If you cannot bring your family member under the EU Settlement Scheme, they may still be able to come here in a different way, for example on a family visa.